aegrumet/umbilical/README.md

 `GET /API/proxy?chapters=<chapters url>`

+`GET /API/proxy?opml=<opml url>`

-Proxies the RSS or chapters url.
+Proxies the RSS, chapters, or opml url.
 Returns an error if the resource fails parsing.
 Returns the raw unparsed resource if parsing passes.

 Philsophy: Proxy only known formats, to protect the service, but be otherwise unopinionated about parsing.